jkasun/home-24-bxp-fe-test/Readme.md

    - These optimizations were not fully implemented due to time constraints

 ### Testing
-- Currently only one unit test is implemented as a demonstration
+- Currently only couple of unit tests are implemented as a demonstration
 - Future improvements could include:
   - Comprehensive unit test coverage
   - Integration tests